hetu-script/hetu-script/README.md

 Hetu is a lightweight script language written in Dart for embedding in Flutter apps.

-Hetu's grammar is close to typescript/kotlin/swift and other modern languages, hence need very little time to get familar with.

 It meant to be used as a scripting language like lua, however, it is made to communicate with classes & functions in Dart very easily.

 [中文介绍](https://github.com/hetu-script/hetu-script/blob/master/doc/zh_Hans/README_ZH.md)

 ## Quick start

-Hetu's grammar is made similar to modern language like typescript/swift/kotlin:
+Hetu's grammar is close to typescript/kotlin/swift and other modern languages, need very little time to get familar with.

 - Optional semicolon.
 - Function is declared with 'fun, get, set, construct'.